Mathematics (MTH)

 4 credits, Fall/Winter/Spring/Summer

 Designed for career-technical students.
-Topics focus on critical thinking, problem solving, and mathematical communication using applications arithmetic, measurement, geometry, and statistics and probability.
+Topics focus on critical thinking, problem solving, and mathematical communication using applications of arithmetic, measurement, geometry, and statistics and probability.

 MTH-050ES Matemáticas Técnicas I